Dispersion (optics): Material dispersion in optics

 In this case, the medium is said to have normal dispersion.
-Whereas if the index increases with increasing wavelength (which is typically the case in the ultraviolet), the medium is said to have anomalous dispersion.
+However, if the index increases with increasing wavelength (which is typically the case in the ultraviolet), the medium is said to have anomalous dispersion.

 At the interface of such a material with air or vacuum (index of ~1), Snell's law predicts that light incident at an angle θ to the normal will be refracted at an angle arcsin(sin θ/n).
-Thus, blue light, with a higher refractive index, will be bent more strongly than red light, resulting in the well-known rainbow pattern.
+Thus, in the case of normal dispersion, blue light, with a higher refractive index, will be bent more strongly than red light, resulting in the well-known rainbow pattern.